 Barbara teaches: Mindfulness Mini-Courses: The Mind of Love; Mindfulness for Parents; Riding the Waves; Self-Care in the Busy Season

 Mindfulness, compassion and meditation have been a central focus of Barbara’s life since 1995.
-For twelve years she lived, trained & taught continuously in a monastery and around the world with Zen Master Thich Nhat Hanh.
+For twelve years she lived, trained, and taught continuously in a monastery and around the world with Zen Master Thich Nhat Hanh.
 She is certified as a mindfulness teacher by the Greater Good Science Center at the University of California, Berkeley program taught by Jack Kornfield and Tara Brach.
 She also has studied and practiced extensively in Inner Relationship Focusing.
 Since 2016 Barbara has worked full-time as a mentor both privately to individuals and in online

-Here in Ann Arbor, Barbara teaches small-group classes and works privately with individuals.
+courses with Tara Brach.
 She finds joy in helping people rediscover how to embody genuine presence, connect meaningfully with others, tap into fresh insight, and enliven the everyday.

 Paulette Grotrian, MA

-Paulette teaches: Mindfulness-Based Stress Reduction (MBSR) and Mindful Self-Compassion (MSC)
+Paulette teaches: Mindful Self-Compassion (MSC) and Mindfulness-Based Stress Reduction (MBSR)

 Mariko Foulk, LMSW, ACSW

 Mariko Foulk is a mindfulness-based psychotherapist, who has been practicing at the University of Michigan Geriatrics Center working with those over age 60, for the last 30 years.
 She received both basic (2008) and advanced (2011) training in MBCT from Zindel Segal and Susan Woods.